matteo-rizzo/fc4-pytorch/README.md

 ```

 This will mask the ground truth in the images and save the preprocessed items in `.npy` format into a new folder
 called `preprocessed`.
+The script also save a linearized version of original and ground-truth-corrected images for
+better visualization.

-Pretrained models on the 3 benchmark folds of this dataset are available at `trained_models`.
+Pretrained models on the 3 benchmark folds of this dataset are available inside `trained_models.zip`.
+Those under
+`trained_models/fc4_cwp` are meant to be used with the confidence-weighted-pooling activated while those under
+`trained_models/fc4_sum` with the confidence-weighted-pooling not activated.
+All models come with a log of the training
+metrics and a dump of the network architecture.

 ## Training

 To train the FC4 model, run `python3 train.py`.
 The training procedure can be configured by editing the value of the
 global variables at the beginning of the `train.py` file.

-A set of images in the training set can be monitored at training time.
-A confidence plot for these images will be saved
+A subset of the images in the test set can be monitored at training time.
+A plot of the confidence for these images will
-at each epoch, which can be used to generate GIF visualizations using `vis/make_gif.py`.
+be saved at each epoch, which can be used to generate GIF visualizations using `vis/make_gif.py`.
 Here is an example:

 ![test_400_epochs](vis_example.gif)

+Note that monitoring images has an impact on training time.
+If you are not interested in monitoring images, just
+set `TEST_VIS_IMG = []` in `train.py`.

 ## Test